knmoriwaki/cosmoglint/README.md

 # LIM Mock Generator

-A Python package of generative models for line intensity mapping (LIM) experiments.
+A Python package of transformer-based generative models for line intensity mapping (LIM) experiments.

 A model trained with TNG300-1 at z = 2 as well as example inputs for training and mock creation are available at [Google Drive](https://drive.google.com/drive/folders/1HRkRdfti8XaIPyF3er5QJmFX3WXCmAQI?usp=sharing).